 -

-Avoid picking or squeezing!
-It’s tempting, but doing so can push bacteria deeper into your skin, leading to more breakouts and possibly scarring.
+Tip: Avoid picking!
+It’s tempting, but doing so can aggravate the skin, leading to more distressed-looking areas.

-Blackheads form when a pore gets clogged but stays open at the surface, causing the gunk inside to oxidize and turn black.
+Blackheads occur when a pore becomes congested but remains open at the surface, causing the impurities inside to darken upon exposure to air.

 -

-Use salicylic acid to break down the oil and debris.
+Use salicylic acid to help dissolve surface debris.

 -